vsbuffalo/ProgenyArray/README.md

+# ProgenyArray

-# ProgenyArray - Class and methods for working with genotyping data from a progeny array
+ProgenyArray includes classes and methods for working with genotyping data from a progeny array

 This package implements some simple classes for storing data from a progeny array (half-sib) experiment, as well as some statistical genetics methods to do